 Choosing which backstory and worldbuilding to keep in an anime is a balancing act.
 Animating Lilia’s history would have taken an episode at the expense of other important scenes.
 Still, at least you have an idea of what you’re missing by only watching the anime.

-In July 2021, Mushoku Tensei Episode 12 (Part 2) will resume with Volume 4, which features the demon empress Kishirika Kishirisu.
+In July 2021, Mushoku Tensei Episode 12 (Part 2) will resume with light novel Volume 4 (manga Volume 6), which features the childish demon empress Kishirika Kishirisu, who was briefly introduced when the manga teleportation event occurred.
 There will also be family squabbles in Millishion, capital of the Holy Country of Millis.

 All in all, it’s predicted that the finale, Mushoku Tensei: Jobless Reincarnation Episode 23, will find a stopping point that corresponds to the ending of light novel/web novel Volume 6.
 For manga readers, that’s the ending of manga Volume 10: Chapter 51.